London says it won't renew Uber's license

-London's transport authority said Friday that it will not renew Uber's license, saying the company is not "fit and proper."
+London's transport authority announced Friday that it will not renew Uber's license, saying the company is not "fit and proper" to operate in the city.

 Transport for London cited the company's approach to reporting serious criminal offenses, and its use of software that prevented regulators and law enforcement from monitoring the app.